vindar/tgx/docs/intro_basic.md

 ---

-# Storing image in .cpp files
+# Storing images in .cpp files

-The memory buffer that an image points to may reside in flash/ROM and it if possible to define 'const' image directly in `.cpp` files for easy inclusion in a project.
+The memory buffer an image points to may reside in flash/ROM and it if possible to define 'const' images directly in `.cpp` files for easy inclusion in a project.

 For example, the 10x10 image